 “It’s fine,” Harry said with a smile.
-“Did I mention that I love you?”
+“Did I mention that I love you, by the way?”

 A little while later, the hall was filled with people.
-The murmur reminded Ginny of the atmosphere in there the first day of the school year during the feast, when you finally get to meet your friends again, and everyone keeps talking about their summers and the upcoming school year.
+The murmur reminded Ginny of the atmosphere in there the first day of the school year during the feast, when you finally get to meet your friends again, and no one will shut up about their summers and the upcoming school year.
 Ginny felt a twinge of sadness inside when she realized that she would never experience that again – in just a few weeks, she would get her grades, and be thrown out into the real world, outside the comfort and safety that was Hogwarts.
 It was a scary thought.

 The Weird Sisters had taken the stage, which made the buzz die out and everyone turn their attention to the front of the hall.
 For once, the band members weren’t dressed in their regular, extravagant costumes – instead, they all wore simple, white robes, and Kirley Duke, Ginny’s favourite in the band, was sitting by a grand piano instead of holding his usual, flashy electric guitar.
 Ginny could hear her mother whisper: “It’s starting!
 Why are Bill and Fleur not here yet?” just as Kirley placed his hands on the keys and started playing.

 It was a slow, glittery piece of music.
 According to Neville’s whisper, it had been composed for this special occasion.
 “It’s called Fallen Brother”, he announced before staring in shock at Ron and Ginny, as if he had just realized what had happened to their brother a year ago.
 Ginny turned her attention to the stage as the singer opened his mouth and began.
 Her heart ached from missing Fred.

 I sing for you, my brother, to honour your name

 You died to make a better world, you did not die in vain